 While the various insurance payers use auditing as a double check on their system, it’s also a beneficial process for the imaging center.
 If you have strong policies and procedures implemented and are performing routine checks of your own, then the audit process should be nothing more than a secondary confirmation that things are running smoothly.

-Contact us today to schedule a CDSM demo for your imaging center or hospital outpatient facility and ensure you are ready for January 2020.
+Contact us today to schedule a CDSM demo for your imaging center or hospital outpatient facility to ensure you’re ready to onboard and implement by 2023’s AUC program deadline.